kelesfatih/Mentis/README.md

 ## Manual Installation

-If you are a developer and test executable file you may want to run these commands after test to kill port 8080 and Ollama.
+If you are a developer and testing executable file you may want to run these commands after test to kill port 8080 and Ollama.

 ```powershell
 Get-NetTCPConnection -LocalPort 8080 | ForEach-Object { Stop-Process -Id $_.OwningProcess -Force }